 This is a crucial step before beginning your home search.
 Consult with an experienced mortgage professional to find out the different types of mortgage programs they offer and how you can quality.
 Find out how much you can afford to borrow and get pre-approved.
 Lenders will consider how much other debt you have and how long you’ve been at your current job, in addition to your monthly income.
-Lenders typically want to see two recent pay stubs, the previous two years’ W-2s, tax returns and the past two months of your bank statements.
+Lenders typically want to see two recent pay stubs, previous two years of tax returns and the past two months of your bank statements.

 Ready to Look for a House?

 A experienced real estate professional can help you find properties in your price range and market area.
 The process isn’t easy, and you will be glad to have a professional by your side to guide you through the process From presenting an offer, negotiating price, and working through the inspection.
 Find an agent who you like and who knows the market area well.
 Count on your agent’s expertise as a valuable asset as you make your first home purchase.

 As you start looking at homes with your real estate agent -- there are a few questions you should be asking yourself; Where do you want to live?
 What style of home?
 Old or new?
 Ready-to-go or a fixer-upper?
 As you educate yourself on the market, your agent will help you narrow down your priorities and help you make an informed decision about your final choices.

 You've found the perfect home, now it's time to submit an offer.
 This is another area where your real estate agent is invaluable in negotiating for you.
 Your agent will help you decide whether or not you will go with the asking price.
 The offer will include conditions, or contingencies, necessary for the sale.
 These are items that must be satisfied within a set time frame for the sale to go through.